johncle/adversary-emu-lab/README.md

 -   Data Exfiltration: Simulate stealing sensitive data via DNS tunneling, PowerShell, or C2 frameworks
 -   Ransomware Simulation: Encrypt files in a sandbox to understand attack behaviors

+# Notes

+Will hold off on the log and monitoring system for now because Splunk and ELK stack are paid options (limited free trial) and Security Onion requires too many resources